An Shorlán Self Catering Accommodation

 The owner can provide an extra bed if required to.

-The main living room has a leather suite, TV with Saorview, an open fireplace with stunning views over the Foyle and the rugged coastline of Northern Ireland.
+The main living room has a leather suite, TV with Saorview, an open fireplace with spectacular views across the River Foyle and the rugged coastline of County Derry..

 The spacious main Bathroom is fully tiled and has a Bath and separate Electric Shower cubicle.